SofiaFerreira77/beer-app/README.md

   </a>
 </p>

-# Frontend Case: Beer Collection
+# Frontend Case: App Router Approach

 ## Presentation
 This project is a collection of some exercices with react, nextjs and tailwind for learning purpose.